makedeb/makedeb/README.md

-## Disclaimer ##
-While this program is relatively stable, features are constantly being added which may cause it to act up.
-Do **not** use the program right now if you're expecting stability.
-Instead, feel free to use it after this disclaimer is no longer here

 ## Overview ##
-Makedeb takes PKGBUILD files and creates Debian archives installable with APT
+makedeb takes PKGBUILD files and creates Debian archives installable with APT

-*Note:* it is highly recommended to install [makedeb-get](https://github.com/hwittenborn/makedeb-get) alongside this program for automated AUR updates.
+Note: It is highly recommended to install [mpm](https://github.com/hwittenborn/mpm) alongside this program for automated AUR updates.

 ## Installation ##
 To install, run the following: